cbaggers/cepl/docs/005 - c-arrays.md

   `:ubyte` `:byte` `:int` `:float` & `:double`

 - Scanning for types is not fast:
-  This is a great feature to use at the repl, because odds are jungl can work out the type fast enough that you won't notice a delay. **However** this is not a good type to use in performance critical code, so if you need the speed, always specify your `element-type`
+  This is a great feature to use at the repl, because odds are cepl can work out the type fast enough that you won't notice a delay. **However** this is not a good type to use in performance critical code, so if you need the speed, always specify your `element-type`

 *5:*
 This shows two things:

 First: that c-arrays can take arrays (of multiple dimensions also)
-Second: The `element-type` that jungl will give this array is `:ubyte`.
+Second: The `element-type` that cepl will give this array is `:ubyte`.
 The reason is that all the elements are between 0 & 255.

 If we were to write: